foguinhoperuca/forge-secrets/README.md

-# forge-secrets
+# Forge Secrets #

-Example to use in forge repos to store secrets
+Example to use in forge repos to store secrets.